AIalchemistART/scms-starter-kit/L0_STRATEGY_COMPARISON.md

 ### For Windsurf Users (You!)

 **Start with Auto-Memory L0:**
-1. Run setup script, choose option [1]
+1. Run setup script (it will guide threshold configuration)
+2. Choose option [1] for auto-memory
-2. Enable Cascade memories
+3. Enable Cascade memories
-3. Let AI create memories naturally
+4. Let AI create memories naturally
-4. Track retrievals in dashboard
+5. Track retrievals in dashboard
-5. Promote to L1 at 2+ retrievals
+6. Promote to L1 when threshold reached (configured during setup)

 **Why**: This validates TRUE SCMS as researched